Today is Sunday, Dec. 30, the 365th day of 2012. There is one day left in the year.

 In 1972, the United States halted its heavy bombing of North Vietnam.

 In 1994, a gunman walked into a pair of suburban Boston abortion clinics and opened fire, killing two employees.
-(John C. Salvi III was later convicted of murder; he died in prison, an apparent suicide.)

 In 2006, Iraqis awoke to news that Saddam Hussein had been hanged; victims of his three decades of rule took to the streets to celebrate.